-- a) To improve the movement of people, goods and services in a safe and efficient manner across the U.S./Canadian border at the Detroit and St. Clair Rivers to connect with existing national, provincial and regional transportation systems, such as I-75 and Highway 401; - b) To enhance the regional economic vitality and Canadian/U.S. trade; - c) To meet the long term needs of the U.S. and Canadian border inspection agencies; - d) To expedite the planning and environmental study process to ensure that future travel demands in this region can be accommodated in a timely manner; - e) To ensure that all modes of surface transportation including road, rail and marine will be considered; - To use a single integrated planning and environmental study process, resulting in a single product, which will meet the requirements of all members of the Partnership; - g) To ensure that any solutions which are developed as a result of the above integrated planning and environmental study process comply with all relevant and applicable federal, provincial, state and/or municipal laws, regulations, bylaws, ordinances or other binding enactments validly created by bodies with legislative or rule-making authority; - h) To ensure that the process is conducted in a financially responsible and prudent manner; and - To ensure that intelligent transportation systems/state-of-the-art facilities be provided to enhance border crossing efficiency.
+c) To meet the long term needs of the U.S. and Canadian border inspection d) To expedite the planning and environmental study process to ensure that future travel demands in this region can be accommodated in a timely manner;

+e) To ensure that all modes of surface transportation including road, rail and marine f) To use a single integrated planning and environmental study process, resulting in a single product, which will meet the requirements of all members of the g) To ensure that any solutions which are developed as a result of the above integrated planning and environmental study process comply with all relevant and applicable federal, provincial, state and/or municipal laws, regulations, bylaws, ordinances or other binding enactments validly created by bodies with h) To ensure that the process is conducted in a financially responsible and prudent i) To ensure that intelligent transportation systems/state-of-the-art facilities be provided to enhance border crossing efficiency.

-The Partnership jointly commissioned a Planning/Need and Feasibility Study (P/NF), which identified a long-term strategy to address the safe and efficient movement of people and goods between Southeast Michigan and Southwest Ontario.
-Although conducted in a manner consistent with the environmental study processes in both countries, the P/NF Study was not completed within the formal environmental study framework.
+framework.
 The findings of the P/NF Study, however, serve as an important basis for governments to move forward in the development and improvement of cross-border transportation services, including proceeding with the environmental study processes in the U.S. and Canada for major transportation improvements at the Detroit River international crossing.
 The process relating the Planning/Need and Feasibility Study to implementation of border crossing improvements is illustrated schematically in Exhibit 1.1.

 A consultation component was incorporated in the P/NF Study process.
 Canadian and U.S. government departments, ministries and agencies, local municipalities, First Nations groups, private sector stakeholders in border transportation issues, as well as the general public were engaged in the course of the study.
 Throughout the P/NF Study, the Partnership affirmed that the findings of the P/NF Study may be used to initiate environmental studies in accordance with the requirements of the U.S. National Environmental Policy Act (NEPA), Canadian Environmental Assessment Act (CEAA) and Ontario Environmental Assessment Act (OEAA).
-This step would be followed by completion of the appropriate environmental impact/assessment studies, of the approved improvements and ultimately. construction.
+This step would be followed by completion of the appropriate environmental impact/assessment studies, design of the approved improvements and ultimately, construction.
 Recommendations considered to be minor infrastructure or operational improvements could be implemented more directly, in accordance with the appropriate legislation.
 It is important to note that the Partnership is committed to implementing effective consultation programs throughout the study process.